Aquatic therapy: Applications and effectiveness

 Aquatic therapy in warm water has been shown to have a positive effect on the aerobic capacity of people with fibromyalgia.
-It is still inconclusive whether land therapy is better than aquatic therapy however it has been demonstrated that aquatic therapy is as effective as land base therapy.
-There are advantageous outcomes for patients with fibromyalgia resulting from aquatic therapy such as decrease of articulate load regarding an individual's biomechanics.
+It is still inconclusive whether physical therapy is better than aquatic therapy; however, it has been demonstrated that aquatic therapy is as effective as land-based therapy.
+There are advantageous outcomes for patients with fibromyalgia resulting from aquatic therapy, such as a decrease in articulatory load regarding an individual's biomechanics.

-Currently there is no standardized aquatic therapy protocol for people post stroke however it is safe to conclude that aquatic therapy can be more effective than land based therapy for improving balance and mobility.
-There is insufficient evidence regarding improvements in functional independence of people post stroke.
+Currently, there is no standardized aquatic therapy protocol for people post stroke; however, it is safe to conclude that aquatic therapy can be more effective than land-based therapy for improving balance and mobility.
+There is insufficient evidence regarding improvements in the functional independence of people post stroke.

 From a cardiopulmonary standpoint, aquatic therapy is often used because its effects mirror land-based effects but at lower speeds.
 During immersion, blood is displaced upwards into heart and there is an increase in pulse pressure due to increased cardiac filling.
 Cardiac volume increases 27-30%.
 Oxygen consumption is increased with exercise, and heart rate is increased at higher temperatures, and decreased at lower temperatures.
 However, immersion can worsen effects in cases of valvular insufficiency due to this cardiac and stroke volume increase.
 The aquatic environment is also not recommended for those who experience severe or uncontrolled heart failure.

+Aquatic therapy can be used for younger populations or in a pediatric setting.
+Aquatic therapy improves the trunk structure involved in gross motor function.
+The role of physical therapists is early intervention to improve their physical, mental, and social recovery.
+There are different interventions or activity sequences that can be implemented using aquatic therapy to improve specific functions or address specific disabilities in children.
+In regards to children and aquatic therapy, studies show that aquatic therapy improves motor symptoms, increases physical activity levels (which can be maintained over a long period of time) in children with developmental or motor disabilities.
+It also has a positive influence on social interactions/behaviors, and participation in children with neurological disorders.
+Aquatic therapy is beneficial for people with spinal cord injury or disorder.
+Aquatic therapy promotes physical and psychosocial benefits for patients with spinal cord injury and disorders.
+In a study, underwater treadmill training improved lower extremity strength, balance and gait in people who suffer from partial damage to their spinal cord.
+Respiratory function also improved with underwater treadmill training in these individuals.
+Knowledge of how to use aquatic therapy in application to people with spinal cord injuries or disorders is important because access to aquatic therapy is limited in this population even though there is evidence of significant improvement of many systems/ overall function using aquatic therapy.